HugoCassy/alx-low_level_programmin/README.md

-This task help to understand C effectively
+This directory, solves some issues related to nested loops in C language